turingschool/mod-0-project-fe/section3/arrayMethods.md

-pop removes last element in array push adds to end shift removes from front unshift add to front
+* pop removes the last element in an array
+* push adds an element to end of an array
+* shift removes the first element in an array
+* unshift adds an element to the front of an array